towolf/towolf.github.com/docs/DownloadAdditionsForLinux.markdown

 Psychtoolbox, as provided by some Linux distributions, e.g., Ubuntu 12.10 or \(as of April 2013\) 13.04.

-It needs Subversion to be installed on your machine \(sudo apt\-get install subversion\).
+It needs Subversion to be installed on your machine \(sudo apt-get install subversion\).

-You \*do not need\* this function if you downloaded Psychtoolbox from its home\-site via DownloadPsychtoolbox\(\), or if you install Psychtoolbox from the NeuroDebian repository.
+You \*do not need\* this function if you downloaded Psychtoolbox from its home-site via DownloadPsychtoolbox\(\), or if you install Psychtoolbox from the NeuroDebian repository.
 If you install from NeuroDebian, simply install these packages:

 # For Matlab:

-Basic Mex files:      sudo apt\-get install matlab\-psychtoolbox\-3 Datapixx and Eyelink: sudo apt\-get install matlab\-psychtoolbox\-3\-nonfree
+Basic Mex files:      sudo apt-get install matlab-psychtoolbox-3 Datapixx and Eyelink: sudo apt-get install matlab-psychtoolbox-3-nonfree

-For Octave, if you want to use the Datapixx or Eyelink functions: sudo apt\-get install octave\-psychtoolbox\-3\-nonfree
+For Octave, if you want to use the Datapixx or Eyelink functions: sudo apt-get install octave-psychtoolbox-3-nonfree

 However, some Linux distributinos bundle Psychtoolbox as part of their standard package repository, e.g., Ubuntu 12.10 and 13.04, and they